Miguel Ángel Navarro Quintero: First legislative stint

 In March 2005, Navarro competed with Ney González Sánchez to obtain the PRI gubernatorial nomination in Nayarit.
 After a contested internal election won by González, Navarro claimed fraud and left the PRI.
-He immediately joined the Party of the Democratic Revolution and ran as its coalition candidate, losing to González Sánchez.
+He immediately joined the Party of the Democratic Revolution (PRD) and ran as its coalition candidate, but lost to González Sánchez.

-In 2006, Navarro returned to the Chamber of Deputies, where he presided over the Social Security Commission.
+In 2006, Navarro returned to the Chamber of Deputies, as a plurinominal deputy for the first region; during his term, he presided over the Social Security Commission.
 He ran again, unsuccessfully, for mayor of Tepic in 2008.
-After his term ended in the Chamber of Deputies, he became a PAN member and was named as the delegate of the IMSS to Chiapas; three years later, he left the party and became an advisor to that state's governor, Manuel Velasco Coello.
+After his term ended in the Chamber of Deputies, he became a National Action Party (PAN) member and was named as the delegate of the Instituto Mexicano del Seguro Social (IMSS) to Chiapas; three years later, he left the party and became an advisor to that state's governor, Manuel Velasco Coello.

 Switch to Morena and re-election to the Senate

 In July 2016, during a visit by Andrés Manuel López Obrador to Tepic, he named Navarro "promoter of national sovereignty in Nayarit", serving as the beginning of his career in Morena and signaling that he would be the party's gubernatorial candidate in Nayarit in 2017.
 Navarro Quintero finished a distant third, with 12 percent of the vote.
-He would win election in 2018, however, when he was one of two candidates on the Juntos Haremos Historia coalition ticket for Senate.
+He won re-election to the Senate in 2018, however, when he was one of two candidates on the Juntos Haremos Historia coalition ticket.

+He was elected governor of Nayarit in June 2021.